-The comparison results on TGIF-QA dataset are presented in Table \ref{Table5}.
-We can see that our CMCIR achieves the best performance for \emph{Action} and \emph{FrameQA} tasks.
-Additionally, our CMCIR also achieves relatively high performance for \emph{Transition} and \emph{Count} tasks.
-Specifically, the CMCIR improves the best performing method HAIR \cite{liu2021hair} by $0.3\%$ for the \emph{Action} task, $2.1\%$ for \emph{FrameQA} task.
+To evaluate the generalization ability of CMCIR on other event-level datasets, we conduct experiments on TGIF-QA, MSVD-QA, and MSRVTT-QA datasets and compare our model with the state-of-the-art methods.
+The comparison results on the TGIF-QA dataset are presented in Table \ref{Table5}.
+We can see that our CMCIR achieves the best performance for the \emph{Action} and \emph{FrameQA} tasks.
+Additionally, our CMCIR also achieves relatively high performance for the \emph{Transition} and \emph{Count} tasks.
+Specifically, the CMCIR improves the best performing method HAIR \cite{liu2021hair} by $0.3\%$ for the \emph{Action} task, $2.1\%$ for the \emph{FrameQA} task.
 For the \emph{Transition} task, the CMCIR also outperforms other comparison methods except CASSG \cite{liu2022cross} and Bridge2Answer \cite{park2021bridge}.
 For the \emph{Count} task, our CMCIR also achieves a competitive MSE loss value.

 Table \ref{Table6} shows the comparison results on the MSVD-QA dataset.
-From the results, we can see that our CMCIR outperforms all the comparison state-of-the-art methods by a significant margin.
+From the results, we can see that our CMCIR outperforms nearly all the state-of-the-art comparison methods by a significant margin.
 For example, our CMCIR achieves the best overall accuracy of $43.7\%$, which leads to $4.7\%$ improvement over the best performing method DualVGR \cite{wang2021dualvgr}.
-For \emph{What}, \emph{Who}, and \emph{When} types, the CMCIR outperforms all the comparison methods significantly.
+For \emph{What}, \emph{Who}, and \emph{When} types, the CMCIR significantly outperforms all the comparison methods.
 Although GMIN \cite{gu2021graph} and CASSG \cite{liu2022cross} perform marginally better than our CMCIR for \emph{How} and \emph{Where} types, our CMCIR performs significantly better than GMIN for What ($+8.3\%$), Who ($+9.0\%$), When ($+1.6\%$), and the overall ($+8.3\%$) tasks.

-Table \ref{Table7} shows the comparison results on the MSRVTT-QA dataset.
-It can be observed that our CMCIR performs better than the best performing method ASTG \cite{jin2021adaptive}, with the highest accuracy of $38.9\%$.
-For \emph{What}, \emph{Who}, and \emph{When} question types, the CMCIR performs the best compared with all the previous state-of-the-art methods.
-Although CASSG \cite{liu2022cross} and GMIN \cite{gu2021graph} achieve better accuracies than our CMCIR for \emph{How} and \emph{Where} question types respectively, our CMCIR achieves significantly performance improvement than these two methods for other question types.
+Table \ref{Table7} shows the comparison results for the MSRVTT-QA dataset.
+It can be observed that our CMCIR outperforms the best performing method ASTG \cite{jin2021adaptive}, with the highest accuracy of $38.9\%$.
+For \emph{What}, \emph{Who}, and \emph{When} question types, the CMCIR performs the best compared to all the previous state-of-the-art methods.
+Although CASSG \cite{liu2022cross} and GMIN \cite{gu2021graph} achieve better accuracies than our CMCIR for \emph{How} and \emph{Where} question types respectively, our CMCIR achieves a significantly performance improvement over these two methods for other question types.